artsy/artsy.github.io/_posts/2017-07-06-React-Native-for-iOS-devs.markdown

 <div class="expand-please">
-<p>You may need to expand the width of this window to see the full diagram.</p>
+<p>Warning: You may need to expand the width of this window to see the full diagram.</p>
 </div>

 </article>